On day 96 of my 366-day self-care challenge, I checked off one of my bucket list items by writing a book.

 The prospect of writing a book has been staring back at me from my bucket list for years.
 The problem?
 I could never seem to narrow my focus.

 For most of my life, I’ve been plagued with having too many ideas.
-Sometimes it has been an asset.
-Having a surplus of ideas comes in handy when you’re trying to solve a problem or find a new way to do things.
-But having too many ideas can also be paralyzing.
+Sometimes it’s an asset.
+Having a surplus of ideas comes in handy when you’re trying to solve a problem, but having too many ideas can also be paralyzing.
 Sometimes doing nothing is just easier.

 I was dragging my feet.

-Quite honesty, I could have continued “writing” the book for the rest of my life.
-It would have been easy to revise the manuscript forever–anything would have been easier than finishing it.
-But at some point I realized that even books have an enough threshold.
+Quite honestly, I could have continued writing the book for the rest of my life.
+It would have been easy to continue revising the manuscript forever–anything would have been easier than finishing it.
+But at some point, I realized that even books have an enough threshold.
 There comes a time when we must say that we’ve done enough to call a project complete.

 I consider this a self-care experience because it created an outlet for me to express my truth.
-It allowed me to put my thoughts, ideas, values, beliefs and personality into words.
-And it reminded me that anything really is possible; we just have to be willing to put forth the effort.
+It allowed me to put my thoughts, ideas, values, beliefs, and personality into words, and it reminded me that anything truly is possible; we just have to be willing to put forth the effort.

-Uppward (Amazon Associate Link) was written to help you reclaim ownership of your health.
-Investing time in yourself to develop a personal self-care practice will enable you to make greater contributions to your family and community.
-This book helps you translate your intentions (those things you’ve been “thinking about” doing) into actionable goals.
+Uppward: A Self-Care System for Purposeful Living was written to help readers reclaim ownership of their health.
+Investing time in ourselves to develop a personal self-care practice enables us to make greater contributions to our families and communities.

 What are your audacious bucket list items?